 Johnny is pursuing his Bachelor’s of Science in Native Environmental Science at Northwest Indian College on the Lummi Nation, combining traditional ecological knowledge with modern science to create policies and practices that protect and preserve our sacred Mother Earth.
 His long-term academic goals are to obtain a MS in Entrepreneurship to ultimately serve Tribal communities through sustainable economic development.

 Mariana, is an enrolled member of the Yakama Nation and was born and raised in Seattle, WA.
 She graduated in 2008 from Fort Lewis College with a BA in American Indian Studies.
 Mariana brings a wealth of experience to her leadership role with NYLA, including previous work with several Native non-profits, student organizations, the Yakama Nation, work with regional food sovereignty movements and with Native youth.

 Mariana serves the Affiliated Tribes of Northwest Indians (ATNI) Youth Committee dedicated to increase the leadership capacity in tribal youth across ATNI member tribes.
 She is a contributing affiliate to the Northwest Native Plants and Foods Collective which aims to catalyze the indigenous foods and medicines revolution by raising awareness, mobilizing communities and supporting culture.
 Mariana enjoys gathering foods & medicines, making earrings, singing and is also passionate about creating spaces for all members of our community to thrive and belong.
-Mariana is an alumna of the NYLA Fellowship.
+Mariana is an alumna of the NYLA Leadership Society.